nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    You should see something like this:

 ![javaVersionLinux.jpg](images%2FjavaVersionLinux.jpg)

 This means that your machine is running Java version 17.0.11, which means that Java 17 is installed.

 ---

 {: .alert .alert-info}
-:information_source: **Note**
+>:information_source: **Note**
-Depending on your system setup, you may need to install JavaFX separately.
+>Depending on your system setup, you may need to install JavaFX separately.
 You can refer to the [OpenJFX installation guide](https://openjfx.io/openjfx-docs/#install-javafx) for detailed instructions.

 {: .alert .alert-info}
-:information_source: **Note**
+>:information_source: **Note**
-For users of other operating systems, as long as you have the following installed, you can use MediBase3:
+>For users of other operating systems, as long as you have the following installed, you can use MediBase3:
-- Java/OpenJDK 17
+>- Java/OpenJDK 17
-- JavaFX/OpenJFX 17
+>- JavaFX/OpenJFX 17

 {: .alert .alert-info}
-:information_source: **Note**
+>:information_source: **Note**
-For Linux users with Wayland compositors, ensure you install **OpenJFX 21** for better compatibility.
+>For Linux users with Wayland compositors, ensure you install **OpenJFX 21** for better compatibility.

 ---